 Online Booksellers Benefit SALIS

 SALIS has affiliations with three major online stores that sell books and other items: Amazon.com, Barnes & Noble.com and Hazelden.
-Through the affiliate program, SALIS receives a small commission on purchases made online from that retailer -- books, videos, gifts or anything they sell -- if the shopping originates from a link on the SALIS website.
+Through the affiliate program, SALIS receives a small commission on purchases made online -- books, videos, gifts or anything they sell -- if the shopping originates from a link on the SALIS website.
 It costs you nothing extra, but you must shop via the links on this website for your purchase to benefit SALIS.